pepperpepperpepper/OpenAI-Whisper-AnySoftKeyboard/plan.md

   - manifest component entrypoints, intent actions/meta-data, preferences keys, and add-on contracts.
 - Internal architecture should converge on NSK naming _by concept ownership_, not by mass renames:
   - rename when the owner is clear and we can provide a stable alias/migration.
-- A file/class still named `AnySoftKeyboard*` is not “upstream ASK usage”; it is technical debt retained for upgrade stability while we carve the monoliths into owned components.
+- A file/class still named `AnySoftKeyboard*` (mostly test runners and legacy entrypoints) is not “upstream ASK usage”; it is technical debt retained for upgrade stability while we carve the monoliths into owned components.

 ## Refactor Backlog (keep shippable)